This Las Vegas neighborhood has streets named after a 90s video game franchise

 Another community that Harmony Homes has developed is called Avery Place, where the street names are all peppers.
 Pickled Pepper Place is the main street of the neighborhood, whose name itself was inspired by Avery Island, best known as the home of Tabasco sauce.

-Harmony Homes isn’t done yet.
+Harmony Homes aren’t done yet.
 Miller said an upcoming project in North Las Vegas called Grandview will feature names that will have fans of “Yellowstone” excited.

 More information on Serenity Place, including available homes, can be found at the Harmony Homes website.